vuejs/docs/src/about/privacy.md

 4. Usage statistics of our published browser extensions, which are collected by the browser vendors and governed by their respective terms and conditions.

-## What Kinds of Information Do We Collect?
+## What Kinds of Information Do We Collect? {#what-kinds-of-information-do-we-collect}

 We do not collect or store any type of personal data, but may collect anonymized data via 3rd party services integrated in our websites: